vinteumorg/Floresta/doc/running-tests.md

 cargo build
 ```

-[Functional Tests](#Functional_Tests) also need some dependencies, we use python for writing them and `uv` to manage its dependencies.
+The functional tests also need some dependencies, we use python for writing them and `uv` to manage its dependencies.

-Our tests also needs the `Utreexod` and `florestad` binaries to match some funcionalities and we have some helper scripts to avoid conflicts, which happens a lot while developing but can help one that have one of them installed in the system.
+Our tests also needs the `Utreexod` and `florestad` binaries to match some functionalities and we have some helper scripts to avoid conflicts, which happens a lot while developing but can help one that have one of them installed in the system.

-See [Setting Functional Tests Binaries](#Setting_Functional_Tests_Binaries) for more instructions.
+See [Setting Functional Tests Binaries](#setting-functional-tests-binaries) for more instructions.

 ## Testing Options

-There's a set of tests that you can run with:
+There's a set of unit and integration Rust tests that you can run with:

 ```bash
 cargo test